Andrei0872/andreigatej.dev-new/content/blog/webpack-what-is-a-chunk/index.md

 `import('./b.js')` has turned into `__webpack_require__.e(/* import() */ 1)`.
 The `e` function, along with other cleverly defined functions, are part of the so-called *runtime code.* Such code, in the context of the `import()` function, is responsible for loading chunks over the network (e.g. via a `script` tag and JSONP), as well as for integrating the constituent modules of loaded chunks so that the entire bundled application is functional.

+With the help of the `import()` function, developers can achieve, besides code splitting, **lazy loading**.
+It also has an interesting trait - it can be used with **dynamic arguments**.
+I have written an article on this topic [here](https://andreigatej.dev/blog/webpack-import-function-dynamic-arguments/).

 ### Creating chunks via webpack plugins

 This topic deserves an article on its own, which is why I have written [Webpack: An in-depth introduction to SplitChunksPlugin](https://andreigatej.dev/blog/webpack-splitchunksplugin/).
 In that article, I share my findings about how `SplitChunksPlugin` acts as an optimization layer in the bundling process.

-One case where `SplitChunksPlugin` creates new chunks is when there are *heavy* modules (i.e. files with a lot of lines of code) that are frequently imported in the application.
+One case where `SplitChunksPlugin` could create new chunks is when there are *heavy* modules (i.e. files with a lot of lines of code) that are frequently imported in the application.
 This plugin will *magically* group such heavy modules in chunks so that they are loaded only once and not duplicated at all.
 This could be a huge performance improvement, especially on devices with low CPU power or low network bandwidth.

 ## Conclusion